 If an organization waits until a crisis hits to begin planning, much of the damage will already be done.
 I cannot stress how critical timing is when it comes to crisis management.
 When companies are caught off-guard, leaders are more likely to be reactive and impulsive versus sticking to a carefully considered plan.

-When it comes to crisis management planning, identifying key spokespeople and shareholders well in advance will enable the smoothest response possible.
+When it comes to crisis management planning, identifying key spokespeople and stakeholders well in advance will enable the smoothest response possible.

 Naming a spokesperson in advance of a crisis allows organizations to prepare and brief the individual that will be responsible for representing their company and accurately reflecting their brand.
 When choosing this spokesperson, consider who is the best fit for this role.
-For example, is it a brand image that calls for the CEO or was it a data breach that would need the CIO’s attention?
-This spokesperson is tasked with upholding the credibility and viability of a brand so allotting proper time to identify and prep this spokesperson is critical to the success of the organization’s response.
+For example, is it a brand image that calls for the CEO or was it a data security incident that would need the CIO’s attention?
+This spokesperson is tasked with upholding the credibility and brand image so allotting proper time to identify and prepare this spokesperson is critical to the success of the organization’s response.

-Identifying all shareholders and audiences in advance is key to a smooth response as well.
-An organization never wants to get to a point where they are ready to publicly respond but realize that the compliance department never gave it the green-light on the response.
-Possible external audiences such as suppliers, customers, and clients, employees, investors, shareholders and regulators need to be accounted for as well.
-Pinpointing key external audiences in advance will determine how an organization responds and the steps they take to mitigate the crisis.
+Identifying all stakeholders and audiences in advance is key to a smooth response.
+An organization never wants to get to a point where they are ready to publicly respond but realize that the compliance or legal department never gave it the green light.
+Possible external audiences such as suppliers, customers, and clients, employees, investors and regulators also need to be accounted for.
+Pinpointing key audiences in advance will determine how an organization responds and the steps they take to mitigate the crisis.

 Measurement and Assessment

-A crisis has the ability to dramatically impact a company’s image and relationship with the press.
+A crisis can dramatically impact a company’s image and relationship with the media and consumers or other key stakeholders.
 When building out a crisis plan, it’s important to factor daily or hourly media and social media monitoring to determine how the company’s message is being received and then act on that information if the message needs to be clarified or refined further.

-Working in a plan for after-crisis measurement also allows companies to examine how well their messages were communicated and ultimately what the impact of the crisis was.
-For example an E-commerce company may measure how consumer loyalty has changed as a result of the crisis.
-Having proper measurement plans in place will inform the organization’s next steps following the event to reconnect with their key audiences.
+Developing a plan for post-crisis measurement also allows companies to examine how well their messages were communicated and ultimately what the impact of the crisis was.
+For example, a company may measure how consumer loyalty or brand preference has changed following the crisis.
+Having proper measurement plans in place will help inform the organization’s next steps following the event to reconnect with their key audiences.

 At the end of the day, no company hopes that a crisis happens.
-That being said, our hyper-connected world is fraught with internal and external threats, especially around the holiday season.
-No matter the nature of the crisis or organization, the best thing you can do is be prepared.
+That being said, our hyper-connected world is fraught with internal and external threats.
+These threats can be even more challenging to manage for those companies in regulated industries, but no matter the nature of the crisis or organization, the best thing you can do is be prepared.
 Hope for the best and prepare for the worst.